 - preparation and delivery of at least one didactic lecture;

-- precept pharmacy students during their geriatric clinical experience;
+- precepting pharmacy students during their geriatric clinical experience;

-- evaluate the impact of pharmacist-directed services offered through the Lamy Center and Center for Successful Aging.
+- evaluating the impact of pharmacist-directed services or program offered through the Lamy Center or ASCP (e.g., Antimicrobial Stewardship, Collaborative Practice in the Post-Acute and Long-Term Care Setting).

-Applicants should possess a PharmD degree and should preferably have prior residency or equivalent experience in geriatric pharmacotherapy.
-Through a written essay, fellowship applicants will be required to demonstrate interest in and an aptitude for a career in geriatric clinical research.
+Applicants should possess a PharmD degree and ideally have prior residency or equivalent experience in geriatric pharmacotherapy.
+Through a written essay, fellowship applicants will be required to demonstrate interest in and an aptitude for a career in senior care and public policy research.
 All applicants must submit the following materials:

 - Curriculum Vitae*